michalis0/DataScience_and_MachineLearning/week12/readme.md

 # Today's lab

 In this week's lab we are going to cover the following topics:
-- Introduction to Classes (and Objects) in python
 - Example of a well-structured git repository (Useful for your project!)
+- Introduction to Classes (and Objects) in python (Useful for your project!)
 - Dimensionality reduction

 # Dimensionality Reduction (if time allows)